robot-com/oss/packages/reliable-backend-framework/README.md

 *   **Read-Only:** Queries are guaranteed not to alter any data.
 *   **Transactional:** Like mutations, queries run inside a database transaction to ensure a consistent, atomic view of the data at a single point in time.
 *   **Cannot Schedule Side-Effects:** To enforce their read-only nature, queries do not have access to the `scheduler` and cannot enqueue other mutations or queries.
-*   **Cacheable:** Queries can be configured with caching strategies to improve performance and reduce database load.
+*   **Cacheable:** Queries are designed to be cacheable to improve performance, a feature planned for a future release.

 ### Queues